 How to properly brush your teeth with braces requires a little more finesse than many people realize.
 Following some basic guidelines can help improve your treatment time.
 Taking care of your teeth while you wear braces can set you up for a lifetime of healthy smiles.

 Getting a brilliant smile requires experts who are committed to helping you.
-For over two generations, Lund Orthodontics has helped people around Lake Stevens, Kirkland, and Snohomish get the smile they’ve always dreamed of having.
+For over two generations, Lund Orthodontics has helped people around Lake Stevens, Kirkland, and Snohomish, and Smokey Point get the smile they’ve always dreamed of having.